The best camera for street photography in 2026

 How to choose the best camera for street photography

-When it comes to street photography, I've learned that the best mirrorless cameras and the best compact cameras may boast various features, but specific requirements truly make a camera shine in this genre.
+When it comes to street photography, I’ve found that while the best mirrorless and compact cameras may be packed with features, it’s a handful of specific qualities that really make a camera work in this genre.

 How we test street photography cameras